PostHog/posthog.com/contents/blog/the-posthog-array-1-21-0.md

 hideAnchor: true
 ---

-We took our time with this one because our word of the month was **stability**.
+Release 1.21 is a big one, on top of exciting new features and improvements, we put extra time into the overall stability of PostHog squashing dozens of issues.
+Some highlights of this release:

+- New: Our new navigation is out of beta and available to all
+- New: assign Feature Flags to multiple groups of users
+- New: Plugins UI and new Taxonomy plugin
+- Improvement: to Insight query caching
+- Improvement: to Session Recording filters

 We received a lot of great feedback and issue reports and over this release cycle we fixed hundreds of issues, polishing our UI, squashing bugs, and significantly improving our performance.

-There's still some new shiny features out though, so make sure to upgrade if you're looking to grab _'em_.
+Make sure to upgrade to get the new features, improvements and fixes.

 ## Release Notes

-> If you're self-hosting and want to upgrade for a better experience with nicer features, remember to [update your PostHog instance](/docs/configuring-posthog/upgrading-posthog).
+> If you're self-hosting and want to upgrade for a better experience and new features, remember to [update your PostHog instance](/docs/configuring-posthog/upgrading-posthog).

 ### [New Navigation For All](https://github.com/PostHog/posthog/pull/3167)